-- 1. Standards for Approval: Drugs used shall meet the standards for approval of the Food and Drug Administration (FDA) and/or shall be supported by medical literature or compassionate use. - 2.
-Renewal/Stop Orders: See Pharmacy Policy Manual for Renewal/Stop Orders. - 3.
-Investigational Drugs: Investigational drugs may be used at the Hospital in accordance with approved protocols.
-An Investigational Review Board (IRB), under proper submittal of required information and presentation of the protocol for review, approves or disapproves protocols as deemed clinically appropriate.
+Drugs used shall meet the standards for approval of the Food and Drug Administration (FDA) and/or supported by medical literature or compassionate use.

+- 1. Renewal/Stop Orders: See Pharmacy Policy manual for Renewal/Stop Orders. - 2.
+Investigational Drugs: Investigation drugs may be used at the Hospital in accordance with approved protocols.
+The Investigational Review Board (IRB), under proper submittal of required information and presentation of the protocol for review, approves or disapproves protocols as deemed clinically appropriate.
 Patients admitted to the Hospital on an approved investigational drug would be allowed to continue therapy during that hospital stay.
-However, the Physician will need to provide the Hospital with a copy of the IRB approved protocol, informed consent, and the supply of the investigational drug to be used.

-- 4. Patient's Own Drugs: In some situations the patient's personal supply of medication from home may be administered in the Hospital.
+However, the Physician will need to provide the Hospital with a copy of the IRB approved protocol, informed consent, and the supply of the investigational drug to be used. - 3.
+Patient's Own Drugs: In some situations the patient's personal supply of medication from home may be administered in the Hospital.
 A Physician order is required.
-Medications dispensed from an external pharmacy shall be visualized and identified by the Physician or Hospital pharmacist. - 5.
+Medications dispensed from an external pharmacy shall be visualized and identified by the Physician, Hospital pharmacist, or nursing staff as appropriate. - 4.
 Medication Related Incidents: A medication related incident is defined as any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is under the control of a healthcare professional, patient, or consumer.
 Medication related incidents will be reported on the approved Medication Event Form and reviewed per policy.
-Medication Event data will be categorized, summarized and trended by the Pharmacy Department for multidisciplinary review, recommendations and action. - 6.
-Adverse Drug Reactions (ADR) are defined as the occurrence of any undesirable sign or symptom not present prior to, but becoming apparent after the administration of a drug, in doses used for humans for the prophylaxis, treatment, or diagnosis of disease, or the modification of physiologic function.
+Medication Event data will be categorized, summarized and trended by the Pharmacy Department for multidisciplinary review, recommendations and action. - 5.
+Adverse Drug Reactions (ADR) are defined as the occurrence of any undesirable signor symptom not present prior to, but becoming apparent after the administration of a drug, in doses used for humans for the prophylaxis, treatment, or diagnosis of disease, or the modification of physiologic function.